dbalcomb/terraform-azurerm-aks-ingress/modules/controller/README.md

 - The IP address must correspond to a Public IP resource in the given resource group in order for the Azure Kubernetes Service to accept it.
+- The IP address must be unique to this ingress controller as Kubernetes does not currently allow IP addresses to be shared across services.

 ## References